chemos57/todo_list/README.md

 After you've done this once, you can just boot your dev environment with `docker-compose up`

+Then access `http://localhost:3000` and you can create/update/delete/toggle the todos.

 ### Local test environment

 #### To bash into `RAILS_ENV=test`